Actindo-AG/Documentation/Fulfillment/UserInterface/01a_List.md

   Click the drop-down list and select a connection.
 The following options are available:
   - *All connections*
   Select this option to display all configured connections.
   - **Connection name**
-  Select this option to display the dispatch notes corresponding to the selected connections.
+  Select this option to display the dispatch notes corresponding to the selected connection.

 - ![Search](../../Assets/Icons/Search.png "[Search]") (Search)